If you have ever bought anything from the domain provider 123 Reg, you may well receive a call from them offering a review of your website.

 It’s all about making it easier for people so that they are more likely to do it.

-The number of people following your business on social media will increase and this is a big opportunity to increase revenue as they will be paying more attention to what you do and say.
+The number of people following your business on social media will increase and this is a big opportunity to increase revenue as they will be paying more attention.

 The Purpose of their Call